PHARTGAMES/SpaceMonkey/README.md

 4. Press the Initialize! button.
 5. Space Monkey will now wait for a connection from IL-2 Sturmovik and output telemetry automatically.
 You can launch IL-2 Sturmovik and any other software at this point.

 ---

+## Overload.

+### Usage

+1. Load the game.
+(Tested with the steam version)
+2. Go to the main interface of Space Monkey and select a main config for Overload..
+3. Go to the main interface of Space Monkey and press the Overload button which will load the OverloadUI.
+4. In the Overload UI, click the Initialize button and wait for a message box to appear in the top left corner of the game window stating that SpaceMonkey is injected.
+5. Space Monkey will now be outputting telemetry.
+Load any other software at this point.

+---

 # Sim Racing Studio